Tom Donahue (DJ): Later career

 In 1964, while a disc jockey at Top Forty station KYA (now KOIT) in San Francisco, Donahue and Mitchell formed a record label.
 Autumn Records had subsequent hits with Bobby Freeman and The Mojo Men, and Sly Stone was a staff producer.
 But Autumn's biggest act was one that Donahue discovered, produced, recorded, and managed, The Beau Brummels, which he later sold to Warner Bros.
 Records.
 He also opened a psychedelic nightclub, Mothers, on Broadway in San Francisco, and produced concerts at the Cow Palace, the Oakland Auditorium and Candlestick Park with his partner Mitchell (later known as Bobby Tripp in Los Angeles radio).
 Together, they produced the last public appearance of The Beatles on August 29, 1966 at Candlestick Park.

 Donahue wrote a 1967 Rolling Stone article titled "AM Radio Is Dead and Its Rotting Corpse Is Stinking Up the Airwaves", which also lambasted the Top Forty format.
-He subsequently took over programming for a foreign-language station KMPX and changed it into what is considered to be America's first alternative "free-form" radio station.
+He subsequently took over programming for foreign-language station KMPX and changed it into what is considered to be America's first alternative "free-form" radio station.
 The station played album tracks chosen by the DJs on the largely ignored FM band.
 This one move introduced progressive radio to the U.S., and led to his becoming one of the most influential programmers of this new format.
 Some media critics even credited him with inventing the FM progressive, or "underground" format.

 In 1969, besides his roles as a DJ, station manager, and live show producer, he also managed Leigh Stephens (former lead guitarist of the San Francisco psychedelic rock group Blue Cheer), Micky Waller (a British drummer who played in the Steampacket, Brian Auger, Julie Driscoll, Brian Auger & The Trinity, The Jeff Beck Group, 1968–69), and Pete Sears in the band Silver Metre, and in 1970 Stoneground.
 Donahue, and his DJ wife Raechel also took over programming of free-form radio stations KMET and KPPC-FM in Los Angeles.
 In 1972, he moved to the role of general manager at KSAN, where he encouraged DJs to play music from different eras and genres interspersed with interesting commentary.

 A re-created example of Donahue's DJ show can be found on the album The Golden Age Of Underground Radio.